Jamaican domination continues, Cayman gets first official medal on day two of CARIFTA Games

 “It would mean a lot,” said Williams.
 “I don’t think too much about it, but I want to do it.”

+Not to be forgotten was Bahamian Anthaya Charlton with gold in both the long jump, leaping 5.81m, and the 100m clocking 11.51s for U17 Girls.

+Each of these ladies performances on the day three finale Monday (22 April) will determine the Austin Sealy Award, given to the Most Outstanding Athlete as both Williams and Charlton will compete in the 4x100m finals, while Foote will run in the 4x400m, all chasing three gold medals each.

-Jamaica’s Under-20 Boys also won gold and silver in the 200-metres as Xavier Narine topped the field with a time of 20.65 seconds, while teammate Antonio Watson placed second clocking 20.83 seconds.
+Jamaica’s Under-20 Boys also won gold and silver in the 200-metres as Xavier Narine who topped the field with a personal best and region leading mark of 20.65 seconds, while teammate Antonio Watson placed second clocking 20.83 seconds.

 Jamaica nearly doubled their medal total on day two, winning 10 gold, 11 silver and six bronze.
 The ‘876’ have now won a total of 19 gold, 25 silver and 13 bronze for a total of 57 medals over two days of competition.